Cardtoken/cardtoken.github.io/docs/getting-started.md

   -d '{	"Name" : "Sugar Hill Services", "Email" : "somebody@sugarhill.tld" }'
 ```

 Once a merchant is created, an e-mail is sent to activate the account.
 Please activate the account before adding a merchant.
-This e-mail and the response of the API will return a tenant key. *PLEASE STORE THIS KEY FOR FUTURE REFERENCE*.
+This e-mail and the response of the API will return a tenant key. *PLEASE STORE THIS KEY SAFELY FOR FUTURE REFERENCE.
+KEEP THE KEY SAFE AND SECURE.*.

 ## Creating a merchant
 A merchant holds the concept of cards, gateways and vendor tokens.
 A merchant can be a webshop, an application or a single company consuming a payment solution.